 A Guide to Submitting the On-line DS-160

-The DS-160 is not complicated, but the US Department of State CEAC website is difficult to navigate and can be extremely frustrating.
-Here are some things we have learned that may help you survive and submit.
+The DS-160 is not complicated, but the US Department of State CEAC website can be difficult to navigate and frustrating.

 Be sure you have all your answers at hand.
 The website times out and closes down unexpectedly and without warning.
 If you have to keep logging in over and over, you may get locked out.
 Click here to review the kinds of questions you will be asked and the information you must provide.